Knowledge-only mode

 - Positive feedback about finding information easily

-Versioned procedures with context - Keep previous versions accessible but clearly marked.
+Versioned procedures - Keep previous versions accessible but clearly marked.
 Sometimes you need to know what the procedure was last quarter for audit purposes.

-Knowledge analytics integration - Export view and search data to your BI platform.
-Understand which procedures drive value and which need retirement.
+Analytics integration - Export view and search data to your BI platform to understand which procedures drive value and which need retirement.

 Keep it current - Set quarterly reviews for critical procedures.
 Outdated knowledge is worse than no knowledge.